jeffersonataide/remix-params-helper/README.md

 ## 📦 Zod

-Zod is used to validate untyped data and either return a valid object or a list of errors encounted.
+Zod is used to validate untyped data and either return a valid object or a list of errors encountered.

 To use the helper, first define your Zod schema.
 It also supports nested objects and arrays.